MarioSimou/Information-Retrieval-IR-/README.md

 #A vector space model (VSM) is instantiated.
 >VSM = VSM()

-#Load a dataframe as the model's collection.
-The name of the column that will be considered as the collection needs to be specified.
->collection = pd.DataFrame({'Collection': ['an information retrieval model consists a mathematical model that finds values of                    similarities','retrieval model is not a mathematical model','random model']})
- #or
->collection = pd.DataFrame({'Collection': [' '.join(['an','information', 'retrieval ','model                                                                             ','consists','a','mathematical','model','that','finds','values','of','similarities']),
-                                   ' '.join(['retrieval', 'model', 'is', 'not', 'a' ,'mathematical' ,'model']), ' '.join(['random', 'model'])]})
 #Load the collection
 >VSM.load_collection(collection, 'Collection')

 #Calculate the cosine similarity of a query with respect to a given docuemnt.
-The measure/weight defines the way that
-    #cosine similarity is going to be calculated.
+The measure/weight defines the way that  cosine similarity #is going to be calculated.
-    #- term frequency
+#-TERM FREQUENCY
-    tf_value = VSM.cosine_similarity('retrieval model', 'an information retrieval model consists a mathematical model that finds values                 of similarities', measure = 'tf')
+>tf_value = VSM.cosine_similarity('retrieval model', 'an information retrieval model consists a mathematical model that finds values  of similarities', measure = 'tf')
 #- term frequency x inverse document frequency
-    tf_idf_value = VSM.cosine_similarity('retrieval model', 'an information retrieval model consists a mathematical model that finds                    values of similarities', measure = 'tf_idf')
+>tf_idf_value = VSM.cosine_similarity('retrieval model', 'an information retrieval model consists a mathematical model that finds values of similarities', measure = 'tf_idf')

 PROBABILISTIC MODEL IMPLEMENTATION
 ----------------------------------